Adalgiso Ferraris: Late years

-At the outbreak of War War II, he went back to Italy as an Italian citizen and stayed until the end of the war.
+At the outbreak of World War II, he went back to Italy as an Italian citizen and stayed until the end of the war.
 He then came back to England, becoming naturalised British.
 In the difficult times of post-war London he restarted his musical career and also formed a music publishing company.

 He continued to live in London, composing and playing music on his beloved antique "Pleyel", until his death on the last day of 1968, at his house in Woolwich.